 Since 2012, the outdoor gallery known as the Bushwick Collective has transformed a dowdy industrial zone into a internationally-known street art haven.
 (We will see a good amount of street art.
 But if you want a tour focused on street art, please choose one of them!)

 But these neighborhoods have a deeper, more complicated, and more fraught history (which is why a street art celebration has faced protests).

 We'll see signs of Bushwick's brewing history, fueled by a German population, in mansions and closed breweries.
 We'll see a few signs of the neighborhood's Italian heritage, and more that reflect the Latino (Puerto Rican, Dominican, Mexican, Ecuadorian) presence that later transformed Bushwick.

 While we won't see 1970s decline (including a massive blackout, looting, and arson), we will see the response: the public investment in housing and other structures spurred by neighborhood activism and local political leadership.
 We'll see a park named for a brave crusader against drug dealing.

 And we'll see the new investment, both recent and in-process, that has both drawn media attention as well as local resistance to gentrification, given displacement of the majority Hispanic population.
-It's at the heart of some recent gentrification debates, such as in the series from WNYC/The Nation called "There Goes the Neighborhood."
+It's at the heart of some recent debates, such as in the series from WNYC/The Nation called "There Goes the Neighborhood."

 Note: we could easily extend a Williamsburg tour to visit East Williamsburg and Bushwick, focusing on the street art and (on weekends) some galleries.
 But we also can spend a full tour looking more broadly at these changing and charged neighborhoods.

 Distance from Midtown Manhattan: 30-35 minutes by subway